• Ingredient Glossary & Guides

 Also known as Mango.

 Mango is an emollient.
-Rich in fatty acids, it keeps skin hydrated and nourished.
+It is rich in fatty acids.
+This keeps skin hydrated and nourished.

 Mango extract also contains Vitamins C, A, E, K, and B6.